-2. Miranda Rights.
+2. Miranda Warning.
 The U.S. Supreme Court, in Miranda v.
-Arizona, held that a suspect must be warned that he has the right to remain silent; that anything he says may be used against him in court; that he has a right to a lawyer during the interrogation, and that he may obtain a lawyer, at his own expense, or if the suspect cannot afford a lawyer, a lawyer will be appointed at no expense to him.
-In the context of this manual, the term "Miranda rights" refers to the rights advisement given to civilian subjects (individuals who are not subject to reference (c); see section 2100 for more information).
+Arizona, held that prior to interrogation an individual in custody must be warned that he has the right to remain silent, that anything he says may be used against him in court; and that he has a right to consult with a lawyer and to have the lawyer with him during the interrogation, and that if he is indigent, a lawyer will be appointed to represent him.